- Home - Ms. Chakraborty

 - Contact Ms. Chakraborty

-Goals: The Chemistry course is designed like an Honors chemistry class to give a general instruction to chemical concepts and applying these concepts.
+Goals: The Chemistry course is designed like an honors chemistry class to give a general instruction to chemical concepts and applying these concepts.
+Students perform labs after certain topics to get a clear understanding of difficult concepts covered as theory.
+This helps clear many chemical concepts and enhance thinking skills.

 Text Book: CHEMISTRY by Wilbraham, Staley, Matta, Waterman.
 Please bring the textbooks daily to the classroom except on testing days.